shiguangWilliam/COMP3335-Computing-Student-Management/README.md

 - **rsa routines::data too large for modulus**: Frontend has Hot-reload.
 The rsa key for OAEP has reset.
 Restar the frontend will solve this problem.

-Run `stop-all.ps1`or stop all the process manully and then the relevant start script again after resolving any of the issues above to ensure all processes reload cleanly.
+Stop all the process manully and then the relevant start script again after resolving any of the issues above to ensure all processes reload cleanly.